xapian/xapian-docsprint/concepts/indexing/databases.rst

 As well as the main backend, there is a "remote" database backend which allows the database to be located on a different machine and accessed via a custom TCP protocol.
+It is possible to perform searches across multiple databases at once, and Xapian will handle merging the results together appropriately.
+This can be used to handle datasets which are too large for a single machine, by performing searches across multiple remote databases.

-It is possible to perform searches across multiple databases at once, and Xapian will handle merging the results together appropriately; this can be used to handle datasets which are too large for a single machine.
 Xapian has also special support for replicating databases to multiple machines, such that only the parts of the database which have been modified are copied; this can be useful for redundancy and load-balancing purposes.

 Xapian also supports a simple file format for listing the locations of a set of databases (either on the local file system, or remote databases).